ltngames/ltngames.github.io/src/posts/2023-11-02-new-website.md

 coverCaption: A screenshot of LTN Games homepage
 date: 2023-11-05
 author: ltngames
-description: We are thrilled to unveil our brand-new website, designed to provide an enhanced experience for game developers, enthusiasts, and all those who share our passion for immersive gaming.
+description: We are thrilled to unveil our brand-new website, designed to provide an enhanced experience for game developers, enthusiasts, and all those who share our passion.
-tags:
+tags: ['announcement']
-  - announcement
 ---

 Welcome to the new home of LTN Games!
 We are thrilled to unveil our brand-new website, designed to provide an enhanced experience, a stable, and more frequently updated corner of the web.